sakthiinfotec/weblinks/git.md

 # To get a list of Git tag names, run
 git tag

+# Create a tag
+git tag -a "beta" -m "issues fixed"

 # To delete a local tag beta
 git tag -d beta